aleynaeser/Covid19-Infodemic-In-The-Social-Media/README.md

  #### _I need to collect the necessary data in order to visualize data.
 In this case, I found the data sets from trusted sources on the Internet and created my own data sets and tables.
-Below are detailed information about the data sets and the addresses of the resources._
+Below are detailed information about the data sets and the addresses of them._

  * _I found these data sets in the Covid19 Infodemics Observatory website.
 In this website, there is a data file for each country but i use 2 data set file such as World and Turkey.
 With these data sets, I will use it to visualize the risk of Infodemic in some countries around the world and Turkey in May 2021._